 When writer/actor Nick Damici and writer/director Jim Mickle brought us the first Stake Land, it was before The Walking Dead had yet to become a cultural phenomenon about a bunch of survivors trying to navigate the terrain of a world overrun by flesh-hungry monsters.

-Stake Land was essentially the same concept, only with gnarly, vicious vampires.
-Gory, freaky, and intensely dramatic, it was fresh and exciting (my blog here).
+Stake Land was essentially the same concept with gnarly, vicious vampires.
+Gory, freaky, and intensely dramatic, it was fresh and exciting.
 So I was psyched for the sequel.
 While it’s an entertaining and action-packed follow-up, not only is it pretty much more of the same, it also ends up feeling derivative of the numerous seasons of The Walking Dead we’ve already seen.

 Our heroes from the first film reunite, are chased by religious crazies, face an evil vampire boss, and take refuge in an established community.
 Eventually, the community is infiltrated by the monsters.